kawogi/rost-west/doc/compiling/README.md

     ENABLE_PROMETHEUS=OFF      - Build with Prometheus metrics exporter (listens on tcp/30000 by default) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system
-    RUN_IN_PLACE=FALSE         - Create a portable install (worlds, settings etc. in current directory) ENABLE_UPDATE_CHECKER=TRUE - Whether to enable update checks by default INSTALL_DEVTEST=FALSE      - Whether the Development Test game should be installed alongside Luanti USE_GPROF=FALSE            - Enable profiling using GProf
+    ENABLE_UPDATE_CHECKER=TRUE - Whether to enable update checks by default INSTALL_DEVTEST=FALSE      - Whether the Development Test game should be installed alongside Luanti USE_GPROF=FALSE            - Enable profiling using GProf